Critical thinking is often touted as a superior way to confront the issues one faces.

 Critical thinking is simply a deliberative thought process.
 During the process, you use a set of critical thinking skills to consider an issue.
 At conclusion, you make a judgment about what to believe, or a decision about what to do.

 There are a number of critical thinking skills.
-A core set might include the following:
+A core set includes the following:

 - Suspending judgment to check the validity of a proposition or action